Bret Anderson

-High school career
+Early life

 Anderson attended Terry Fox Secondary School in Port Coquitlam, British Columbia where he played both football and basketball.
 He played quarterback on the football team.
 As a senior in 1992, Anderson led the Terry Fox Ravens to the semi-finals of the provincial playoffs, where the Ravens lost to the Vancouver College Fighting Irish.
 He was designated the high school football offensive player-of-the-year in British Columbia.
 As a basketball player, Anderson was selected as the MVP of the British Columbia AAA high school basketball tournament after leading the Ravens to their first championship in school history.
 During the tournament, he scored 44 points against Caledonia and a game-high 28 points in the final against the North Delta Huskies.
 He played in a provincial basketball all-star game and was selected to represent British Columbia in the first football national championship tournament.
 Anderson was a finalist for 1993 British Columbia High School Athlete of the Year.